opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.markdown

     as not, there are false correspondences or also called *outliers*.
 The [Random Sample Consensus](http://en.wikipedia.org/wiki/RANSAC) or *Ransac* is a non-deterministic iterative method which estimate parameters of a mathematical model from observed data producing an approximate result as the number of iterations increase.
-After appyling *Ransac* all the *outliers* will be eliminated to then estimate the camera pose with a certain probability to obtain a good solution.
+After applying *Ransac* all the *outliers* will be eliminated to then estimate the camera pose with a certain probability to obtain a good solution.